You are here

 2.7 Different Medical Labels (Diagnosis) for the Same Incapacity

-Under the VEA a disability pension is paid for the whole of the incapacity resulting from an accepted condition, not for the condition itself.
+Under the VEA, a Disability Compensation Payment is paid for the whole of the incapacity resulting from an accepted condition, not for the condition itself.
 It is common that other sources pay compensation for incapacity that has a different label from the label for the accepted condition under the VEA.

-For example, under the VEA a disability pension may be paid for incapacity resulting from lumbar spondylosis, while the other source pays compensation for a condition labelled as a back condition.
+For example, under the VEA a Disability Compensation Payment may be paid for incapacity resulting from lumbar spondylosis, while the other source pays compensation for a condition labelled as a back condition.
 In circumstances such as this, it is necessary to examine the medical evidence supporting the payment of compensation.
-If two sources are paying compensation in respect of the same incapacity (that is, the effect on the person), the disability pension is offset.
+If two sources are paying compensation in respect of the same incapacity (that is, the effect on the person), the Disability Compensation Payment is offset.
 The incapacity being compensated is the critical issue.
-If both payments have been paid for the same incapacity, for example, the loss of range of movement of the lower spine, the affect on the person's lower limbs and pain from the lower back, then the incapacity being compensated is the same and the VEA offsetting provisions apply.
+If both payments have been paid for the same incapacity, for example, the loss of range of movement of the lower spine, the effect on the person's lower limbs and pain from the lower back, then the incapacity being compensated is the same and the VEA offsetting provisions apply.

 Apportionment and Advice on Settlement Breakdowns